federicobozzini/unige-advanced-data-management/README.md

         PRIMARY KEY(territoryname, salesorderid)
     );

 "territoryorders" is a dyanmic column family.
 The Partition key is "territoryname".
 The Clustering key is "salesorderid".
+In this case the wide rows approach may improve of our queries.

 ## 1.3: IMPLEMENTATION